Ronto Wraps & Ronto Roasters at Galaxy’s Edge

-And that lead me to trying one prepared normally as well.
+And that lead me to try one prepared normally as well.
 Suffice it to say, we love Ronto Wraps.

 In fact, we love them so much that we’ve even come up with our own recipe to make them at home.
-We just use pita bread, a cabbage and carrot blend for slaw, sauce, and a sausage.
+We just use pita bread, cabbage, and carrot blend for slaw, sauce, and sausage.
 The Ronto Wrap at Disney does have an extra layer of pork, but we don’t make the effort to add that in at home.